orendain/DemeoMods/docs/SettingsReference.md

 # Demeo Parameter Names

-A full list of all of the different parameter names used by HouseRules rules The ability anmes to the right -> (in braces) are from the previous Demeo releases before the v1.39 update.
+A full list of all of the different parameter names used by HouseRules rules The ability names to the right -> (in braces) are from the previous Demeo releases before the v1.39 update.

 ## AbilityKey(s)